 *They are non-trinitarian and therefore a sect.

-*They also require their members to "block" vote - all vote for the same candidate in public elections.
+*Their members "block" vote - all vote for the same candidate in public elections.

 This is the headquarters of the INC in Manila.
 There is also has a college on the property.
 The buildings are not all this huge, but are all basically the same style.